SLC - BWI

 The average price of all round-trip flights from Salt Lake City to Baltimore clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Baltimore on a Thursday and more expensive on a Sunday.
-On your return trip to Salt Lake City, you should consider flying back on a Tuesday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Baltimore on a Thursday and more expensive on a Monday.
+On your return trip to Salt Lake City, you should consider flying back on a Wednesday, and avoid Saturdays for better deals.

 What is the cheapest month to fly from Salt Lake City to Baltimore?